 A restraining order is legal instrument designed to limit or prevent certain types of behaviour.
 A restraining order is not a criminal conviction and is not recorded on your criminal record.
 The existence of a restraining order is not a finding of guilt or proof that the person bound has behaved in a particular way or done anything wrong.
 However, it is a criminal offence for the person bound by the restraining order to breach it.
-It is an offence that can result in imprisonment.
-A conviction for breaching a restraining order does appear on a criminal record.
+It is an offence that can result in imprisonment, and a conviction for breaching a restraining order does appear on a criminal record.

 The legal requirements for a VRO vary depending on whether the applicant (the person applying to be protected) and the respondent (the person the applicant is seeking to restrain) are in a “family or domestic relationship”.
 Generally speaking, the existence of a family and domestic relationship makes it easier for the applicant to be granted a VRO because it allows the magistrate to consider additional legal criteria.

 Police officers have the power to make temporary restraining orders in certain circumstances.
-Police orders differ from the other types of restraining orders in that they can be made by a police officer instead of a magistrate or judge and without an application from the person who is to be protected.
+Police Orders differ from the other types of restraining orders in that they can be made by a police officer instead of a magistrate or judge and without an application from the person who is to be protected.
 These types of orders can only be made for a period of up to 72 hours and have to be served on the respondent within 24 hours.